PeterZs/Deep-Unsupervised-Pixelization/README.md

 ### Training Dataset
 We collect 900 clip arts and 900 pixel arts for trianing our method.
 The folders named `trainA` and `trainB` contain the clip arts and pixel arts respectively [here](https://drive.google.com/open?id=1qDXB5g0Cb0VwISXwnfeiehPHuTgxWhdG).
 ### Testing Dataset
-Create the folders `testA` and `testB` in the folder `samples`.
+Create the folders `testA` and `testB` in the directory `./samples/`.
 Note that `testA` and `testB` contain the clip arts to be pixelized and pixel arts to be depixelized respectively.
 ## Training
 * To train a model:
 ``` bash